kahootali/github-actions-sample/README.md

-# github-actions-sample
-Repository to show some sample github actions
+Repository to show some samples for Github Actions